docs.ejabberd.im

 Create ejabberd user and database

-MySQL admins should use that schema and grant right to a dedicated 'ejabberd' user (replace password with your desired password):
+MySQL admins should use this procedure and grant rights to a dedicated ejabberd user (replace password with your desired password):

 echo "GRANT ALL ON ejabberd.* TO 'ejabberd'@'localhost' IDENTIFIED BY 'password';" | mysql -h localhost -u root